Has COVID-19 hit your marketing budget?

 Out of the woodwork will come ‘experts’.
-This is ludicrous as 99.9% of agencies have never seen this predicament on such a large scale – nobody knows the right answer.
+This is ludicrous as agencies have no data or experience with global pandemics – nobody knows the right answer.
 While the better marketers will keep a close eye on the data and deliver responsible strategies – many will be looking for a quick buck.

 When times are a struggle and the focus is on making payroll, the marketing budget is often the first to be put on hold.
 Not all businesses are in a situation that allows for new or continued spending right now, but plenty are still functioning.
 If you have, or are deciding to halt marketing spend, there’s a few things worth noting:

 The first is social engagement is up over 70%.
 More people are tuning into social media and digesting content.
 This does not mean it’s time for sales, it means it’s time for marketing.
 If you have a good social strategy it will be based on trust and value – don’t undermine that by pushing for sales, use the opportunity to better market your business.
 Increase the trust, strengthen communication and be honest.

 Posting your normal content will likely see a drop in engagement because the increase will be relative to the pandemic and will have changed why some people are engaging online.
 Don’t stop marketing if you can afford to keep it rolling, communication is extremely important.

 The second is whether you’re spending smart.
 The reason we started auditing in the first place was the large number of clients coming through our door with bad experiences with previous SEO providers.

 Businesses get ripped off regularly because there is no accountability for SEO services and lots and lots of manipulative misinformation.
 Are you confident in your SEO provider?